Three Plyometric Exercises for Endurance Runners

 3. Once both feet make contact with the ground, rebound vertically and quickly, jumping as high as you can.

-4. Your feet should be dorsiflexed so that the balls of your feet hit the ground and there should be minimum knee bend when you hit the floor and rebound upwards.
+4. Your feet should be dorsiflexed so that the balls of your feet hit the ground, and there should be minimum knee bend when you hit the floor and rebound upward.

 Plyometrics - Drop jump